 - Installing equipment for masking the noise emitted by HVAC systems, including duct silencers, noise-absorbing duct wrapping and low frequency sound absorbers

 While the noise these aspects of the work environment emit tend to be of a low level in isolation, taken together they can be a major source of noise and distractions.
 Using the above tactics can really cut down on this sort of ambient noise.

 Choose the right furniture

-You may be surprised by the impact appropriately sized fabric or fibre-glass partitions between neighbouring employees can have on noise levels as they do block sound transmission between workstations very effectively.
+You may be surprised by the impact appropriately sized fabric or fibre-glass partitions between neighboring employees can have on noise levels as they do block sound transmission between workstations very effectively.
 Generally speaking, partitions should be at least 60 inches high to be effective in this regard: this also yields the benefit of breaking the line of sight between adjacent employees, which can also be a major source of distraction in itself.
 These panels should possess an NRC (noise reduction coefficient) of .75; this prevents transmitted sound from being reflected back over the head of employees when speaking towards the partition.
-Other simple measures that can be taken include adding plants, and reducing the number of hard surfaces also eliminates echoing.
+Other simple measures that can be taken include adding plants and reducing the number of hard surfaces also eliminates echoing.